janephp/janephp/documentation/OpenAPI/example.rst

 Creating a client
 -----------------

-Then you need a Client to bridge between Jane and you application.
+Then you need a Client to bridge between Jane and your application.
 Jane use HTTPlug_ to make this bridge easier which allow us to have any middleware we need.
 Here is a ClientFactory example::

     <?php